cedarmora/lifestyle-choice-emissions/README.md

 # Lifestyle Choice Emissions

 How do the lifestyle choices that we make affect the environment?
 Some actions have a huge impact, while others don't do too much.
-We can approximate this effect by the amount of carbon dioxide equivalents that each choice makes, and through this we can design different lifestyles, and compare their environmental impact.
+Based in a [study done by Seth Wynes and Kimberly A Nicholas](https://www.lunduniversity.lu.se/article/the-four-lifestyle-choices-that-most-reduce-your-carbon-footprint), we can approximate this effect by the amount of carbon dioxide equivalents that each choice makes, and through this we can design different lifestyles, and compare their environmental impact.